croningp/chemputeroptimizer/README.md

 ## Features

-### v0.3.2 alpha0

-* Updated the OptimizerClient (and corresponding Server, see croningroup/personal/ail/summitserver!4)
-  * Supported algorithms are: "SOBO", "ENTMOOT", "SNOBFIT" (see details in [summit docs](https://gosummit.readthedocs.io/en/latest/strategies.html)).
-  * Work in progress, stability is not guaranteed!

 ### v0.3.3 alpha0

 * Novelty search updated and integrated with batch wise operation.
 See notes in [novelty search](/chemputeroptimizer/utils/novelty_search.md).